descaptico/task-time-logging-javascript/README.md

 # task-time-logging-javascript
+Simple app to track time you take for a task. <br/>

-a) Watch video tutorial here : https://www.youtube.com/watch?v=ZOHgtNAx_oo
+a) Watch video tutorial here : https://www.youtube.com/watch?v=ZOHgtNAx_oo<br/>
 b) Disclaimer: No guarantee of code is provided.
 Use it at your own risk.